dave-ok/hackerbay-node-task/README.md

 # Backend Task for HackerBay (using NodeJS)

 This is a short project in fulfillment of preliminary requirements for the role of a software developer in HackerBay.
 This task focuses on showcasing backend skills by building a simple REST API using NodeJS.
+A live demo version is available [here](https://hackerbay-utils-app.herokuapp.com), with swagger docs [here](https://hackerbay-utils-app.herokuapp.com/docs).

 ## REST API features